sabrizzs/hello-world/Intern/callinterview.md

 ## Tell me about a conflict or a challenge you faced at work and how did you deal with it

-My colleague and I were tasked to work on a team together to develop a interface for a microwave in Human-Computer Interaction class.
+In my previouos project development, my colleague and I were tasked to work on a team together to develop a interface for a website in Human-Computer Interaction class.

 When we sat down for our first meeting to develop the interface, we realized that we had different visions and ideas.
+I wanted something more interactive and he wanted something more direct.
 And then we didn't know how to handle it.

 What we decided to do was calling our team and ask them what type of interface they thought would be most helpful in the project.